isolysm/EuphoriaModTemplate/README.md

 # EuphoriaModTemplate
-The Kotlin mod template for Forge/Fabric using Preprocessing.
+The Kotlin mod template for Forge/Fabric using Preprocessor.

-The dependencies used are Essential (Made by Sk1erLLC and Spark Universe and Euphoria (Made by us)
+The dependencies used are Essential (Made by Sk1erLLC and Spark Universe and Euphoria (Made by us (Maybe))